 How this differs from typical fork and pull-request workflow utilized heavily for example by Github and the open source community, is that protected branches allow the control to be within the same repository.
 This means in practice that individual developers no longer need to maintain their forks, nor does the visibility disappear from the rest of the development team, as the development branches reside in the same repository.

 External contributions are typical in open source projects, and there a fork and pull-request workflow is a great way to give external collaborators a place to work.
-However in enterprise world, the common case is to work towards a shared goal within a team sharing one or multiple own repositories.
+However, in the enterprise world, the common case is to work towards a shared goal within a team sharing one or multiple own repositories.
 Also even when utilizing external collaborators, we typically want to know what they are doing.

 How protected branches work?